Guernsey-Creative/screenplay-js/README.md

 ```

 ```
-yarn install screenplay-js
+yarn add screenplay-js
 ```

 ## How to Use

-ScreenplayJS parses a string and returns a [ScriptJSON object](#scriptjson).
+After parsing a screenplay file into text, ScreenplayJS can parse a string and return a [ScriptJSON object](#scriptjson).

 ```
 import { FountainParser } from "screenplay-js";